 Roles and Responsibilities

-Individuals are responsible for reviewing and scoring applications and recommending the award winner to the Education Executive Committee.
+Individuals are responsible for reviewing and scoring applications and recommending the award winner to the Education Committee.

 Commitment